Lullabot/amp-library/README.md

        - Some of these embed code conversions may not have the advanced features you may require.
 File an issue if you need enhancements to the functionality already provided or new embed code conversions
        - Some of the embed codes have an associated `<script>` tag.
 These conversions will work even if no `<script>` tag was added to your HTML document.
 The AMP library will add the appropriate AMP component `<script>` tag to the `<head>` if it is provided a full html document.
        - You may experiment with the command line utility `amp-console` on the above HTML fragments to see how the converted HTML looks
 - Provides both a console and programmatic interface with which to call the library.
-It works like this: the programmer/user provides some HTML and we return (1) The AMPized HTML (2) A list of warnings reported by the Validator (3) A list of fixes/tag conversions made by the library
+It works like this: the developer first provides some HTML.
+After processing it, the library returns:
+    - The AMPized HTML
+    - A list of validation errors in the HTML provided
+    - A description of fixes and embed code conversions made to the HTML

 ### Use Cases